-3. Joint Appointment
+5. Joint Appointment

 If a faculty member is hired as a joint appointment, the Chairs of the respective departments will confer at the time of the appointment to determine which department will serve as the primary for administrative purposes.
-The Chair of the primary department shall be responsible for personnel decision processes but is obliged to confer with the Chair of the secondary department before rendering judgment.
+The Chair of the primary department shall be responsible for personnel decision processes, but is obliged to confer with the Chair of the secondary department before rendering judgment.
+The relevant departments shall confer regarding how the faculty member's scholarly or creative agenda should relate to relevant evaluation criteria.
 If an existing faculty member's status is changed to a joint appointment, the administrative responsibilities between the departments should be determined at the point the change in status transpires.
 In a joint appointment, the standard for scholarly production should be a hybrid of the two departments' expectations; the faculty in a shared appointment should not be expected to meet separate production targets for both departments.

-4. The Candidate is the Chair
+6. The Candidate is the Chair

-There will be cases where the faculty member being considered for promotion is the Chair of the department.
-In these cases, the Dean's designee will perform the Chair level evaluation.
+There will be cases where the faculty member being considered for tenure and/or promotion is the Chair of the department.
+In these cases, the Dean, or designee, will collect external letters of support, and secret ballots for tenure to add to the dossier.
+The Chair's dossier will be forwarded to the next level of review once these documents have been procured.

-D. MATERIALS IN PROMOTION DOSSIERS
+E. MATERIALS IN TENURE AND PROMOTION DOSSIERS